camsong/You-Dont-Need-jQuery/README.md

 ## You (Might) Don't Need jQuery

 Frontend environments evolve rapidly nowadays and modern browsers have already implemented a great deal of DOM/BOM APIs which are good enough for production use.
 We don't have to learn jQuery from scratch for DOM manipulation or event handling.
 In the meantime, thanks to the spread of frontend libraries such as React, Angular and Vue, manipulating the DOM directly becomes anti-pattern, so that jQuery usage has never been less important.
-This project summarizes most of the alternatives in native Javascript implementation to jQuery methods, with IE 10+ support.
+This project summarizes most of the alternatives in native JavaScript implementation to jQuery methods.

+Snippets target current evergreen browsers (Chrome, Edge, Firefox, Safari).
+Internet Explorer is no longer supported by Microsoft, so IE-specific fallbacks have been removed.
+If you still need them, see the [last IE-compatible version](https://github.com/camsong/You-Dont-Need-jQuery/tree/c4e00b3).

 ℹ️ Notice:
 1. jQuery is still a great library and has many valid use cases.
 Don’t migrate away if you don’t want to!